- Reference Number: HEY-726/2021

 - Avoid soaps, bubble baths, deodorants and vaginal wipes from coming into contact with the vulval area.
 Plain water is suggested to wash with and you should always use an emollient (emollients are moisturising treatments applied directly to the skin to reduce water loss) and cover it with a protective film.
 Showers are preferable rather than a bath.
 Apply a layer of the emollient prior to entering the bath or the shower, then allow area to soak or have water running over it.
 Gently pat the area dry.
 Do not use wet wipes.

 - If passing urine makes your symptoms worse, then wash the urine away from the vulval area using a jug of warm water whilst on the toilet and apply a moisturiser twice daily.

 - Clean the vulval area only once a day; avoiding scrubbing with flannels and brushes.

 - Avoid creams that have not been prescribed e.g. over the counter thrush treatments.

 - Try washing undergarments with WATER only, as fabric conditioners and biological washing powders contain potential irritants to the skin.

 - Only use white or unbleached toilet tissue.

 - When washing your hair, avoid allowing the shampoo from coming into contact with the vulval area.
-Try washing your hair in the sink.

 - Organic cotton underwear and other natural healthcare products may help.